-I have published in the fields of history education, the philosophy of education and medieval history, and I speak regularly for a variety of audiences, both nationally and internationally.
+My scholarly work has been published in the fields of history education, the philosophy of education and medieval history, and I speak regularly for a variety of audiences, both nationally and internationally.
 I do occasional pieces of consultancy work for a variety of organisations, including exam boards, multi-academy trusts, universities and not-for-profit organisations.
 I was the Outstanding-Educator-in-Residence for the Singapore Ministry of Education in 2014, and received an Honorary Fellowship from the Historical Association in 2016.
-I currently sit on the Education Committee of the Royal Historical Society.
-Since 2010 I have been an editor of the journal Teaching History.
+I sat on the Education Committee of the Royal Historical Society and was an editor of the journal Teaching History from 2010-2018.

 My wider interests including hillwalking and mountaineering (I am a past-president of Cambridge University Hillwalking Club and a member of the Alpine Club), as well as learning German and the violin.
 I maintain a strong interest in medieval history, and I am a trainee guide at Ely Cathedral.